 High Court Limits Endangered Species Act

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's John Nielsen has more.

-The other federal law is the Clean Water Act.
+JOHN NIELSEN: The other federal law is the Clean Water Act.
 It allows the environmental protection agency to turn over the power to grant water permits to states, like Arizona, which is a good idea in principle, according to Bob Irwin of Defenders of Wildlife.
 Unfortunately...

-EPA lawyers said the Clean Air Act did not allow them to attach legal strings.
+NIELSEN: EPA lawyers said the Clean Air Act did not allow them to attach legal strings.
 And now the high court has agreed.
 Writing for the majority, Justice Samuel Alito argued that in this case the Clean Water Act trumps the Endangered Species Act.
 Irwin of Defenders of Wildlife called it a ruling that would produce more sprawl and more environmental problems.

-Mr. IRWIN: We're very concerned that today's decision, coupled with the Bush administration's hostility to endangered species protection, could lead to additional species extinction.
+IRWIN: We're very concerned that today's decision, coupled with the Bush administration's hostility to endangered species protection, could lead to additional species extinction.

-NIELSEN: But businessmen like Dwayne Desiderio of the National Association of Home Builders say talk like that is overblown.
+NIELSEN: But businessmen like Duane Desiderio of the National Association of Home Builders say talk like that is overblown.
 First, he says, state and local laws protect endangered species.
 Also, the feds can jump in later in the process if they feel the species is at risk.
 In short...

-Mr. DWAYNE DESIDERIO (National Association of Homebuilders): We think the court got the right decision.
+DUANE DESIDERIO: We think the court got the right decision.
 We think it had a difficult issue before us but it resolved it in a way that does justice to both the Endangered Species Act, the Clean Water Act and in a manner that allows our members to house the nation's citizens.

-John Nielsen, NPR News, Washington.
+NIELSEN: John Nielsen, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.